vbuzivskoy/frontend-project-lvl2/README.md

 ## genDiff

-This is a cli utility that genegetes difference of two configuration files
+gendiff is a cli utility that genegetes difference of two configuration files

 ### How to use gendiff